This essay discusses simplistic or binary thinking (this or that thinking) in relation to sexuality and what I believe to be its inherent complexity.

 Binary, or reductive, simplistic thinking indicates a lack of confidence in the beliefs one holds.
 It is, all too often, about asserting one’s beliefs at the cost or loss of another’s.
 It says (usually loudly): I am right, you are wrong.
 It is, literally, black and white.
 And, while those shades are useful for crossing the road, they really aren’t much good for anything else.

-Like a stool with only two legs, binary thinking is awkward to rest anything on and liable to collapse at any moment.
+Like a table with a weak leg, binary thinking is awkward to rest anything on and liable to collapse at any moment.
 It is constantly wobbling.
 It is fearful, defending itself against perceived threat from those that it has identified as ‘other’.
 It hates the thing that it defines itself against.
 Hates it whilst knowing, perhaps only unconsciously, that it needs the other to survive.
-For if something can only ever define itself by its opposite, it therefore cannot exist without it.
+For, if something can only ever define itself by its opposite, it cannot exist without it.
 It is this fundamental weakness, often consciously unknown, yet almost certainly unconsciously sensed deep within, that lies at the rotten core of binary thinking.

 Try to imagine right without left.
 Day without night.
 Back without front.
 A task slightly harder, I (ahem) imagine, if you are a determined binarist.
 For this kind of thinking also reflects a lack of imagination, empathy and curiosity.

-Being binary is the opposite of being bisexual.
+Being binary in your thinking is, in many ways, the opposite of being bisexual.
 Bisexuality is, for me, about being curious and accepting of all people (including yourself).
 It is about knowing that love sees beyond gender, beyond sex, beyond all of these socialised and culture-created, environment-enhanced trappings, beyond it to the unique human being beneath.
 And yet, to too many across the mainstream and lesbian and gay communities, being bi means you are neither one nor the other; you are connected yet apart – the scorned middle…

 This is because bisexuality challenges the normalised binary sexuality in our society and it does this in three key ways.